VedranBiH/aws-lambda-zombie-workshop/README.md

     This exercise integrates the popular messaging app, [Slack](http://slack.com), into the chat application so that survivors can send messages to the survivor chat from within the Slack app.

-* **Lab 5: Intel Edison Zombie Motion Sensor** (IoT device required)
+* **Lab 5: Raspberry Pi Zombie Motion Sensor** (IoT device required)

-    This exercise integrates motion sensor detection of zombies to the chat system using an Intel Edison board and a Grove PIR Motion Sensor.
+    This exercise integrates motion sensor detection of zombies to the chat system using an Raspberry Pi board and a Grove PIR Motion Sensor.
 You will configure a Lambda function to consume motion detection events and push them into the survivor chat!

 ### Workshop Cleanup